On this page

 - a mutual insurance association

-- an association or foundation maintaining one or more businesses of a certain size (i.e. €6 million annual turnover in last 2 financial years)
+- an association or foundation that runs one or more businesses of a certain size (i.e. €6 million annual turnover in the last 2 financial years)

 If you submit your annual accounts late, you may have to pay a fine.
 You may also become personally liable for debt when declared bankrupt, even if the legal structure of your business would normally prevent this from happening.

 Foreign legal entities

 The following foreign legal entities must file their annual accounts in the Netherlands:

 - Foreign legal entities from outside the EU with a branch in the Netherlands, if they have to file annual accounts in their home country.

 - Formally foreign legal entities: according to the Dutch Companies Formally Registered Abroad Act (Wet op de formeel buitenlandse vennootschappen), these entities, although established in their country of origin, do not have any real relationship with that country and operate solely in the Netherlands.

 In a number of cases, you do not need to file your annual accounts.
 This applies to daughter companies (subsidiaries) in certain situations and micro or small private limited companies for pension or annuity purposes.
 However, you will be required to submit an accountant's report or declaration of consent.
 In extreme circumstances you can request an exception to the legal obligation to file your annual accounts (in Dutch), for example due to bankruptcy, fire or theft.
 Please contact the Netherlands Chamber of Commerce (KVK) for more information.